open-contracting/cardinal-rs/docs/contributing/indicators.md

 Open the documentation page (`docs/cli/indicators/R/999.md`, in this example) in a text editor.

 Title
+: Use at most five words to name the indicator.
+This title appears in the documentation's sidebar and is adopted by other tools, like business intelligence charts.

+Description
 : Write a concise, one-line sentence communicating the condition under which the red flag is raised.
 Read {ref}`other titles<list>` to match the word choice.

 Methodology